 Risk refers to the odds that something will occur, but there are no guarantees.

-- Having one or more risk factors does not mean heart
+- Having one or more risk factors does not mean heart disease is inevitable.

 - Similarly, absence of risk factors does not guarantee you will not have heart disease.

 Monitoring and modifying certain risk factors is the best way to prevent coronary heart disease.

 - If possible, adopt a healthy lifestyle early in life.

 - Because risk factors are interrelated, many are present together in the same person.

 - Thus, moderate changes in one area of your life often reduce other risk factors at the same time.